Linford Christie: Achievements and legacy

 In the 4 × 100 m relay event Christie's performance as anchor, alongside Colin Jackson, Tony Jarrett and John Regis, set a European record of 37.77 s at the 1993 World Championships.
 This was beaten six years later by a 37.73 s run by a British team, which included his protégé Darren Campbell.
-However, Christie's team's performance is still the second fastest 4 x 100 m performance by a European team and one of the best by a non-United States relay team.
+However, Christie's team's performance is still the second fastest 4 × 100 m performance by a European team and one of the best by a non-United States relay team.

-Over 60m, Christie set a European record of 6.47 s in 1995 which was beaten by fellow Briton Jason Gardener in 1999 with 6.46 s.
+Over 60 m, Christie set a European record of 6.47 s in 1995 which was beaten by fellow Briton Jason Gardener in 1999 with 6.46 s.
 Christie has the fourth fastest time over the distance for a European after Gardener, Ronald Pognon and the current European record holder Dwain Chambers.

 Christie also holds 3 current 35–39 masters age group world records.
 On 23 September 1995, Christie set a M35 world record of 9.97 in the 100 m which no longer stands.
 On 25 June 1995 he set the current M35 world record in the 200 m in 20.11 seconds and on 3 January 1997 Christie set the current indoor record in the M35 60 m in a time of 6.51 seconds.

 Christie broke the world indoor record over 200 m with 20.25 s at Liévin in 1995, and remains the seventh fastest sprinter on the all-time list.

 He was appointed MBE in 1990 and OBE in 1998.
 In 1993, the West London Stadium, where he spent much time training, was renamed the Linford Christie Stadium in his honour.
 Christie's claim that he started races on the "B of the Bang" inspired a large public sculpture of the same name.
 Erected as a celebration of the 2002 Commonwealth Games in Manchester, it was officially unveiled by Christie in 2004.
 Owing to safety concerns, it was dismantled in 2009.
 In 2010, he was inducted into the England Athletics Hall of Fame, and in 2009, he was inducted into the London Youth Games Hall of Fame.